 But if an implied contract for continued employment exists, and your employer fires you despite that contract, then you may be able to sue for damages under California wrongful termination laws.

-Below, our California employment lawyers answer the following frequently asked questions about implied employment contracts and wrongful termination lawsuits:
+In this article, our California employment lawyers will address the following issues regarding implied employment contracts and wrongful termination lawsuits:

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.